Research degree admissions and registration

 References for research degree applications

-An academic reference is an overview of an applicant, provided by someone known to the them, in support of their application for research degree study.
+An academic reference is an overview of an applicant, provided by someone known to them, in support of their application for research degree study.

 Research degree supervision eligibility